atlassian-archive/dataschool/dataschool/_chapters/data-governance/evaluating-data-stack-technologies.md

 ![](https://lh5.googleusercontent.com/a0uMQ9bWJcHH3veQyFjeUyh4SNOnB-kDIOOqAk-xCJRyJWbdKfOhwnrfjhKg1Z5S08IJDHmmYgfDVNBfAqp56XOmkMch9YuP1Zf3q9IaNaF7w2mZ1j5Qm0A1ZRUkd2PgBkB_1PFZ)

-Let’s examine why we rated **ingest** low and **present** high
+Let’s examine why we rated **ingest** low and **present** high.

 #### Ingest

-* Capacity - Being a desktop application, Excel can not handle significant volumes of data, it is limited by the computer it is installed on and Excel itself has a maximum row count of 1 million.
+* Capacity - Being a desktop application, Excel cannot handle significant volumes of data.
+It is limited by the computer it is installed on and Excel itself has a maximum row count of 1 million.
 When tasked with processing a low volume of data Excel can do quite well and is frequently used for analytics.
-* Data Formats - Excel can easily work with excel files and comma or tab separated files but it does not work well with JSON, XML, or many other file types.
+* Data Formats - Excel can easily work with excel files and comma or tab separated files, but it does not work well with JSON, XML, or many other file types.

 #### Presentation

-* Data Visualization - When it comes to Presentation, Excel has most data visualization types.
+* Data Visualization - When it comes to presentation, Excel has most data visualization types.
 It also can be used to present interactive calculations and tables of data for people to consume.
 Excel’s scale limitations are not an issue for this phase alone because visualizations are not built directly from large data sets: a chart that includes thousands of data points will likely be unreadable.

 ### Postgres